ndarville/jekyll-boilerplate/README.md

 ## Testing and Travis CI
 The boilerplate comes with its own [Travis CI configuration][travis].
 It would be silly not to use it.
 See what it does for this repo over [here][travis-example].

+## “Your `s3_website` Gem Is Out of Date, Dudeski”
+I know.
+The reason is that [versions from `2.0` require Java][s3-java], and I know I personally don’t want anything to do with Java, if I can help it.

 ## License
 MIT License.